marcellosachs/react-string-replace-recursively/README.md

 The word *replace* is used loosely here because in a strict sense you can't *replace* a substring with something that is not a string.
 A string cannot have constituent parts that are not also strings themselves.

-This complication is the reason this library exists, for if one were just replacing substrings with things that were also strings, one could get away with using Javscript's native [String.Prototype.replace](http://www.w3schools.com/jsref/jsref_replace.asp) method.
+This complication is the reason this library exists, for if one were just replacing substrings with things that were also strings, one could get away with using Javascript's native [String.Prototype.replace](http://www.w3schools.com/jsref/jsref_replace.asp) method.

 To avoid the conundrum of replacing substrings with things that are not strings, the function supplied by this library creates a special array representation of its input string.
 This array cleaves the input string in such a way that the desired substring replacements become array-element replacements instead.